DrPulse/workstation-setup/README.md

 ## Software

+These packages are usually in the repositories of the distribution, use the package manager of your liking.
 For Debian & Ubuntu derivatives I prefer nala over apt.
 It's just a front-end to apt, more readable, faster and nicer to use.
 Feel free to replace nala with apt if you are not using it.
 [Here is the repository](https://gitlab.com/volian/nala)

 ```sh